NAME¶

 If a volume source is specified, it must be a path on the host or the name of a named volume.
 Host paths are allowed to be absolute or relative; relative paths are resolved relative to the directory Podman is run in.
 If the source does not exist, Podman returns an error.
 Users must pre-create the source files or directories.

-Any source that does not begin with a .
+Any source that does not begin with a . or / is treated as the name of

 a named volume.
 If a volume with that name does not exist, it is created.